 And finally the grey countries are those that are not part of Schengen and are known as Third Nations.
 So in theory we can travel here without our Schengen allowance being affected.
 Clearly we will have unlimited travel through UK and Northern Ireland whilst a trip to Turkey and Morocco will be allowed for up to 90 days.
 So this has some terrific opportunities for those of us wanting to do the Schengen Shuffle especially during the winter.

-Schengen Shuffle Scenarios
+Managing the Schengen Shuffle – Some Scenarios

 I think to really bring Schengen to life in a clear and non-scary way, we need to create some scenarios for you that will help you work out how your trips might look.
 So below we illustrate some options and how to calculate the days so you can dance your way around Europe without risking a Schengen penalty.
 For each of these scenarios, let’s assume that because of lockdown, none of us have been into the Schengen zone because of our lockdown periods.